SarahAldbasi/2025_GP_Group10/README.md

 4. Launch **Wear OS emulator** from the Device Manager.
 5. Use the terminal or command line to install the APK:

    adb install path/to/Group8_Hakkim_SmartwatchApp.apk
+6. Once the installation is complete, you can find the SmartWatch app in the emulator's app drawer (app menu).
+Tap on it to open and start using the app.

 2025_GP_Group10